Kcnarf/d3-voronoi-map-tween/README.md

 const endingClippingPolygon = ...;

 voronoiMapTween.clipInterpolator(flubber.interpolate(startingClippingPolygon, endingClippingPolygon, {string: false, maxSegmentLength: 50}););
-// be warn that currently seting a maxSegmentLength to its default value (i.e. 10) or to a small value may produce invalid polygons (with NaN cas oordinates)
+// be warn that currently keeping maxSegmentLength to its default value (i.e. 10) or setting it to a small value may produce invalid path (with NaN coordinates)
 // more investigations required to know if this is a d3-weighted-voronoi issue
 ```

 ## Dependencies

 - d3-voronoi-map.voronoiMapSimulation
-- d3-polygon.polygonContains
+- d3-polygon.flubber

 ## Semantic Versioning

-d3-voronoi-map-tween attempts to follow [semantic versioning](https://semver.org) and
-bump major version only when backward incompatible changes are released.
+d3-voronoi-map-tween attempts to follow [semantic versioning](https://semver.org) and bump major version only when backward incompatible changes are released.

 ## Testing